How to Change Your Thinking

 These are the things you trust to be true or false.

-I’m not just talking spiritual beliefs, I’m talking about all of your beliefs.
+Not just spiritual beliefs, but all of your beliefs.

-For me, I never philosophized too much about why I think the way I do until, years ago, when I joined my coaching group.
+For me, I never philosophized too much about why I think the way I do until, years ago, when I joined a coaching group.

-Unlike the superficial how's-the-weather conversations most folks have 90% of the time, many of the discussions in my coaching group are about meaningful stuff.
+Unlike the superficial how's-the-weather conversations most folks have 90% of the time, many of the discussions in my coaching group are deep and meaningful.

 We talk about things like how to create generational health.

-So, why am I telling you about this?
+So, why am I sharing this?
+Two fundamental reasons.

 One, it completely opened my eyes to the power of beliefs in our lives, especially when it comes to changing habits and building your best life.